markmichon/system-font-stacks/readme.md

 # System Font Stacks

 A micro utility for using the latest system fonts in your font stacks.
 Designed for CSS-in-JS libraries.
+It does not add new typefaces to your project, but instead acts as an easy way to write a font stack string without the need to keep track of current "system stack" trends.

 ## Installation